 When we are ready to harvest we are careful to ensure that we take the fruit or hua but not destroy the tree or crop unnecessarily.
 As Te Whawhaki is the key distribution arm of the NTT group, its role is to ensure that what is available is harvested and that the rest is left to seed and grow further opportunities (whawhaki: gather, harvest or pick).

-As part of the relationship between Whanganui Iwi and Genesis Energy, an initiatives agreement called Hei Whainga Take Ki Te Mana o Te Awa signed in April 2012, was agreed to establish a fund and several agreed initiatives named Te Mana o Te Awa.
-The purpose of the fund is to resource projects that enhance and protect health and wellbeing of Te Awa Tupua.
+Te Whawhaki is also responsible for Te Mana o Te Awa.
+Te Mana o Te Awa are initiatives derived from the relationship between Whanganui Iwi and Genesis Energy.
+An initiatives agreement called Hei Whainga Take Ki Te Mana o Te Awa signed in April 2012, was agreed to resource projects that enhance and protect health and wellbeing of Te Awa Tupua.